Mark Babcock, M.S.W., L.C.S.W.

 Dale Korba, PT, CHT, CLT

-Dale’s physical therapy practice has emphasized the treatment of hand and arm injuries and conditions for more than 20 years.
+Dale’s physical therapy practice has emphasized the treatment of hand and arm injuries and conditions for more than 25 years.
 She is a certified hand therapist (CHT).
 Her expertise also includes cancer rehabilitation and providing comprehensive treatment for lymphedema in all areas of the body.
-She enjoys providing education and individually focused care for all of her patients.
+She enjoys providing education and individually focused care to all of her patients.
 She is a dedicated alternative transportation user and commutes to work by bike or bus.
 Outside of work, Dale spends her free time as the seasons change, gardening, biking, hiking or cross country skiing.

 - Bachelor of Science in Physical Therapy.
 University of Michigan, 1973.